Silicon Valley Tour from San Francisco or San Jose Silicon Valley, the vibrant hub of the world's most influential

 Usually we have lunch at a cafe specializing in great sandwiches, pizza or Indian cuisine.
-Or if you want to sample what this region, the "Valley of Heart's Delight," was like before modern technology, we can visit one of the oldest houses in the area, have lunch at the golf club near its windmill.
+Or if you want to sample what this region (the "Valley of Heart's Delight") was like before modern technology, we can visit one of the oldest houses in the area, and lunch at the golf club near its windmill.
 The Computer History Museumcan provide the focal point of your visit--it is probably the world's best, a veritable Smithsonian of rare artifacts and technological innovation and the stories behind them.
 With funding from many private donors (including Bill Gates), the Museum has created a 19-room exhibit called "R/evolution: the First 2000 Years of Computing"...if you're a true geek (or business historian), it's recommended that you budgetat least90 minutes for appreciating it.
-(The daily docent-led tours are excellent.)
+(The docent-led tours are excellent.)
 Afterwards, if its security folks will allow, we'll walk through as much of nearby Google's campus as you want to allot time for.
 Google is completing what will undoubtedly be one of the most environmentally advanced headquarters on our planet--with a "dragonskin" roof and near-zero carbon emissions...their grounds are xerispacing at its best.

 Intel has a well-designed Museum at their headquarters, one that features the history of, concepts behind, and the design and manufacture of microchips—the essential core of every computer—and explains the operation of "clean room" facilities.
 Usually you guide yourself, though docent-led tours can be arranged with sufficient notice.